 Overview of coding for shared services

 CPT® added the concept of split/shared services in 2021, but their coding explanation did not describe reimbursement.
 This page describes Medicare reimbursement policy.
 Practices need to look at each commercial payer’s website for their policies.

 Billing and Coding Rules for Shared Services

 CMS is requiring that the shared visit be reported under the provider number of the physician or non-physician practitioner who has performed the substantive portion of the visit.
 If the physician is not performing the substantive portion of the service, then report the service under the NPP provider number.

-CMS is proposing for 2023 to continue to allow two options in determining who performed the substantive portion.
-This continues their 2022 policy.
+2024 Update: CMS is proposing for 2024 to continue to allow two options in determining who performed the substantive portion.
+This continues their 2022 & 2023 policy.
 The practitioner who performed more than 50% of the time of the visit (face-to-face and non-face-to-face) or the practitioner who performed and documented in its entirety either the history, exam, or medical decision-making portion of the note has done the substantive portion.

 “We are clarifying that when one of the three key components is used as the substantive portion in 2022, the practitioner who bills the visit must perform that component in its entirety in order to bill.
 For example, if history is used as the substantive portion and both practitioners take part of the history, the billing practitioner must perform the level of history required to select the visit level billed.”